 Prerequisites: COOP 1103 or COOP 2500.
 A major research project directly related to the student's co-op employment position and major.
 Students must submit a project prospectus for approval in advance of enrolling in this course.
-Students must present their completed project in written form to their Co-op Faculty Coordinator and orally to students or faculty in their major area.
+Students must present their completed project in written form to their academic advisor and orally to students or faculty in their major area.